ahmed-refaat-analyst/Aman-Alsharq-Sales-Performance/README.md

 [Watch the demo video](Sales.mp4)

 ## 📂 Project Overview
-This Excel project provides a comprehensive sales performance report covering the period from **January to November**.
+This Excel project provides a comprehensive sales performance report covering the period from **January to November** (2024).
 The analysis was designed to help management close the year with actionable insights and highlight key sales trends. 🔍

 ## ✨ Features